vyashin-devops/vyashin-devops/README.md

-### Hi there I'm Vyacheslav Yashin 👋 IT Specialist.
+### Hi there👋 I'm Vyacheslav Yashin, IT Specialist.
 Certified by Microsoft
 <img src="certs.png">

 <!--